 Ever been asked if you would sleep in a graveyard?
-Those suffering with Phasmophobia would do everything possible to avoid a graveyard at all.
-There are some experts who believe the fear of ghosts is only an underlying symptom of another disorder – the fear of death (Thanatopia).
+Those suffering from Phasmophobia would do everything possible to avoid a graveyard at all.
+There are some experts who believe the fear of ghosts is only an underlying symptom of another disorder—the fear of death (Thanatopia).

 It is common to find a person with both Thanatopia and Phasmophobia because symbols and locations, such as graveyards, funeral homes, and tombstones reflect death.